pytorch/serve/examples/text_classification/README.md

 https://github.com/pytorch/text/tree/master/examples/text_classification

-We have copied the files from above example and made small changes to save the model's state dict and added some default values.
+We have copied the files from above example and made small changes to save the model's state dict and added default values.

 # Training the model